Black September: Casualties

-Arafat claimed that the Jordanian army killed 25,000 Palestinians—other estimates put the number at between 2,000 and 3,400.
+Arafat claimed that the Jordanian Armed Forces killed 25,000 Palestinians—other estimates put the number at between 2,000 and 3,400.
 The Syrian invasion attempt ended with 120 tanks lost, and around 600 Syrian casualties.
-Jordanian soldiers suffered around 537 dead.
+The Jordanian Armed Forces suffered around 537 dead.

 Post-September 1970

 Another agreement, called the Amman agreement, was signed between Hussein and Arafat on 13 October.
 It mandated that the fedayeen respect Jordanian sovereignty and desist from wearing uniforms or bearing arms in public.
 However it contained a clause requiring that Jordan recognize the PLO as the sole representative of the Palestinians; Wasfi Tal rejected this clause.
 Habash and Hawatmeh continued their attacks on the monarchy in spite of the Amman agreement.
 Hussein appointed Tal to form a government.
 Tal was seen as anti-Palestinian; however, he had made pro-Palestinian gestures during his previous two tenures as prime minister.
 Tal viewed Arafat with suspicion as he considered that the PLO concentrated its efforts against the Jordanian state rather than against Israel.
 On one occasion, Tal lost his temper and shouted at Arafat "You are a liar; you don't want to fight Israel!".
 Shlaim describes Tal as a more uncompromising figure than Hussein, and very popular with the army.

 Clashes between the army, and the PFLP and DFLP, ensued after Tal was instated.
 Tal launched an offensive against fedayeen bases along the Amman-Jerash road in January 1971, and the army drove them out of Irbid in March.
 In April, Tal ordered the PLO to relocate all its bases from Amman to the forests between Ajloun and Jerash.
 The fedayeen initially resisted, but they were hopelessly outnumbered and outgunned.
 In July, the army surrounded the last remaining 2,000 fedayeen from the Ajloun-Jerash area.
-The fedayeen finally surrendered and were allowed to leave to Syria, some 200 fighters preferred to cross the Jordan River to surrender to Israeli forces rather than to the Jordanians.
+The fedayeen finally surrendered and were allowed to leave to Syria, but some 200 fighters preferred to cross the Jordan River to surrender to Israeli forces rather than to the Jordanians.
 At a 17 July press conference, Hussein declared that Jordanian sovereignty had been completely restored, and that there "was no problem now".